loudoweb/fabula/README.md

 I personnaly prefer xml over json, especially for large content, I find it more readable, and it needs less scrolling:)
 Also, I've a test a json and the file was heavier...
-But we can imagine to create a json parser in the future.
+But we can imagine to create a json parser in the future in we find a correct json format.

 > Yeah, but isn't it better to use a visual graph node tool to make your story?